AdobeDocs/media-analytics.pt-BR/help/sdk-implement/validation/debugging/debug-dash-repts.md

 >[!NOTE]
 >
->Somente uma sessão pode estar ativa por vez.
+>Only one session can be active at a time.
 A sessão ativa pode ser aberta do Painel.

 ![](assets/debug-dashboard.png)